 The commercialisation of intellectual property is central to the College’s aim to maximise the potential impact of its research.
 There is a dynamic and growing Enterprise culture among students and staff with numerous programmes of support, incubators and networking opportunities.
 The Research Office, and faculty-based research services teams provide essential support for the active research community.

 While Imperial’s main campus is in South Kensington, the College is based at seven other locations in London, including in White City and at the hospitals at Charing Cross, Chelsea and Westminster, Hammersmith, Northwick Park, the Royal Brompton, and St Mary’s.
 The College also has the Silwood Park Campus near Ascot, which focuses on ecology, evolution and conservation.
 Learn more about each campus on the Imperial website.

 A state-of-the-art translation and innovation centre at White City, the I-HUB, has a vibrant incubator and is attracting exciting new enterprises.
 In 2018, a brand new cutting-edge facility for chemists and multidisciplinary researchers, the Molecular Sciences Research Hub, opened.
-From 2020, the Sir Michael Uren Biomedical Engineering Research Hub will co-locate engineers, scientists and doctors to help solve complex medical challenges.
+The new Sir Michael Uren Biomedical Engineering Research Hub, also at the White City, co-locates engineers, scientists and doctors to help solve complex medical challenges.
 It has been made possible through a generous donation of £40 million from Sir Michael Uren, an Imperial alumnus.
 Imperial has also launched an ambitious £100 million campaign to support the development of a new, innovative and interconnected School of Public Health at the White City Campus which will pioneer new approaches to society’s most pressing healthcare challenges.